jtmoon79/goto_http_redirect_server/README.md

                             .
 Conversely, it could be the default landing page e.g. --status-path "/" .
 Default status page path is "/status".
+      --reload-path RELOAD_PATH
+                            Allow reloads by HTTP GET Request to passed URI Path. e.g. --reload-path "/reload" or to obscure the capability, --reload-path
+                            "/766c8dca-e087-4479-bb26-b86af8ae8f06".
+May be a
+                            potential security or stability issue.
+Reload may always be done via process signals.
+Default is off.
+                            The program will always allow reload by process signal.
       --redirect-code REDIRECT_CODE
                             Override default HTTP Redirect Status Code as an integer.
 Most often the desired override will be 307